 Classically, on road bikes, the clearance between the tyres and the frame and forks would be minimal in order to use less material in the frameset to allow the bike to be lighter and stiffer; hence adding to the efficiency of the bike.

 Lately, some endurance bikes will come with clearance to allow full mudguards or even wider tyres for added comfort.
-In the past, road bike tyres were 23c or 25c but now you will see up to 32c compatibility, even on a race bike.
+In the past, road bike slick tyres were 23c or 25c but now you will see up to 32c compatibility, even on a race bike.
 Recent studies have shown larger tyre widths give less rolling resistance than the 25c tyres.

 Tyre style

-On a road bike, you will only really see 'slick' tyres as these give the best grip on tarmac and have the least rubber displacement, again, to increase the efficiency of the bike.
+On a road bike, you will only really see 'slick' road tyres as these give the best grip on tarmac and have the least rubber displacement, again, to increase the efficiency of the bike.
 'Hybrid' tyres are available which are slick on the middle of the tread for when you are on the road but with a knobbly edge for if/when you go on light gravel to give you more grip on loose surfaces (just make sure that you have enough clearance in the frame for these wider tyres).
 Just be aware, though, that the more gravel the tyre, the less efficient you will be on the road.

 Mudguard and rack compatibility